4 common household toxins that could be affecting your health

 3. Volatile Organic Compounds (VOCs)

 Have you had your walls painted or had new furniture such as kitchen cabinets installed?
-Maybe you bought new carpets, drapes or had your new lounge has been scotch guarded?
+Maybe you bought new carpets or had your new lounge scotch guarded?
 Did you know that these can release toxic fumes?
 These gases are known as Volatile Organic Compounds or VOCs.
 Inhaling a number of them can cause dizziness, allergic reactions — even asthma.
 Long-term exposure might lead to liver damage, kidney damage or cancer.

 List of Volatile Organic Compounds